jonyoung123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script to print the third line in a file script to print and write to a file script to print the cwd
+script to print the third line in a file script to print and write to a file script to print the cwd script that duplicates tthe last line in a file